-Even if they had been given the blue prints.
+Even if they had been given the blueprints.
 They simply lacked the technology to make a large casting like the whole upper hull of a tank.
 This type of casting was leading edge technology in the 1940s and the US was a world leader, the Germans, were not.
 They probably couldn’t even cast the standard 75mm turret.

 The Germans also had nothing like the gun Stabilization system the Sherman had, and the Lee also had for its 37mm gun.
-The Germans also had a lot of trouble producing tank engines in the 400 to 500 hp range that were reliable enough for tank use.
+The Germans also had a lot of trouble producing tank engines in the 400 to 500 hp range that was reliable enough for tank use.
 The US had four to choose from.

 The Germans liked the Sherman and T-34 so much they rebuilt any they captured and used them in combat.

 It was not uncommon for the Germans to have whole tank units filled with captured and slightly reworked T-34s and M4A2 tanks.
 The Sherman would be a refreshing surprise on the reliability front, and probably as easy to keep running as their native PIII and PIV tanks.
 They had whole company size units made up from these captured tanks.

 They also liked to convert these captured tanks into ARVs, since their native armor was such an automotive disaster and couldn’t take the added stress of recovering tanks.
 In the west, they also used captured allied tanks, and there are pictures of just about every model and submodel of Sherman with Nazi markings.

 Nazi Germany never developed and deployed ‘Funny’ Tanks, no dozer blade kits, no mine clearing tanks, no floating tanks not even a good ARV.